bgaze/bootstrap-form/README.md

 Any contribution or feedback is highly welcomed, please feel free to create a pull request or [submit a new issue](https://github.com/bgaze/bootstrap-form/issues/new).

-> BF is mainly inspired by [Dwight Watson's](https://github.com/dwightwatson/bootstrap-form) and [Michael Burgin's](https://github.com/realripley00/bootstrap-form) awesome work.
-> Credits and many thanks to them :-)

 ## Documentation

-Full fodumentation, as well as dmos, are available at [https://packages.bgaze.fr/bootstrap-form](https://packages.bgaze.fr/bootstrap-form)
+Full documentation and demos are available at [https://packages.bgaze.fr/bootstrap-form](https://packages.bgaze.fr/bootstrap-form)

 ## Quick start